 Elapsed Term Method

 If the contractual term method concerns you because of its wobbliness on the underlying estimation paradigm, the elapsed term method can be a solution.
-Here we take the view that the expected term estimated at grant (which, in our example, is six years) is reliable and should be salvaged.
+Here we take the view that the expected term estimated at grant (which, in our example, is six years) remains reliable and is as good an estimate as any other alternative in light of the facts and circumstances.
 So we simply subtract the amount of time that has passed.

 The Basics of Lattice Models